The HCG Diet – A New Level Of Crazy

 Why The HCG Diet Is Total Bulls**t

-So many plot holes, so little time…
+So many holes… so little time…

-The researchers also confirmed that:
+The study also confirmed the following facts:

 - HCG has no effect on fat mobilization, appetite, or reducing hunger.

-- There is no evidence that HCG causes a better distribution of fat.
+- HCG does not promote better distribution of fat.